bishtanuj/QR-Code-Generator/README.md

 # QR Code Generator <img align="right" alt="logo" width ="160px" src="https://github.com/bishtanuj/QR-Code-Generator/assets/78249280/148ba4ca-d43a-4058-88c1-37e91fce59a6"/>

-_This is a simple and easy to use QR code generator that can create QR code from URL (Uniform Resource Locator).
+_This is a simple and easy to use QR code generator that can create QR code from URLs, text, contacts, email, SMS and more.
 The QR code can be downloaded in PNG format._

 ### Features
 * Generate QR code from URL.